jsenv/https-local/README.md

 console.log(`Server listening at https://local.example:8080`)
 ```

-5 - Start your server
+5 - Run file to start server with node

 ```console
 node ./start_dev_server.mjs
 ```

+At this stage of the documentation you have a server running in https.
+The rest of the documentation goes into details.

 # Certificate expiration